ketan6789/Simulation-of-Closed-Loop-Controlled-Power-Converters/README.md

 Currently, the repository includes a **closed-loop buck converter**, and more simulations (such as rectifiers, buck-boost converters, and inverters) will be added over time.

 ## **Contents**
 - **Closed-Loop Buck Converter**
   - Implements a feedback control loop to regulate output voltage.
   - Uses a PID controller for stability and dynamic response.
   - Suitable for power electronics and control system studies.

 - **Closed-Loop Boost Converter**
-  -The model includes a PWM-based control system with a PID controller to regulate the output voltage.
+  - The model includes a PWM-based control system with a PID controller to regulate the output voltage.
-  -Adjustable input and reference voltage for dynamic testing.
+  - Adjustable input and reference voltage for dynamic testing.

 ## **Upcoming Simulations**
 - Closed-loop boost converter